nasa-communities/nasa-communities.github.io/_draft_clubs/groc.markdown

 ### How do I unsubscribe?

 Send a message (the content doesn't matter) to rungsfc-unsubscribe@lists.nasa.gov and reply to the confirmation message.

 ---

+## Orienteering

+Orienteering is the original adventure race!
+The goal in orienteering is to complete a course in point-to-point order as fast as possible.
+Starts are staggered, and the person successfully completing the course in the fastest time is the winner.
+The sport is easy to learn, but always challenging.

+At the start you'll get a detailed map of the area, usually a section of woods or parkland.
+Streams, trails, hills, depressions, rocks, etc. are all mapped very accurately and in great detail.
+The points on the course are drawn on the map as a series of circles connected by lines.
+The checkpoints are marked in the woods by orange and white flags located at the points corresponding to the centers of the circles on the map.

+You must decide what route you will take to get to each checkpoint, and then use the map and your powers of observation to navigate your chosen route.
+A faster runner may choose to run mostly on trails, whereas a confident navigator may take a more direct route through the woods.
+A compass is very useful in keeping the map oriented the right way.
+You can carry a GPS if you want, but you will probably find it to be of little use as a navigational aid in the woods.

+At an orienteering event there are usually a number of courses of varying lengths and difficulties.
+The easier courses offer a low-key opportunity for individuals and families to enjoy an outing in the woods, and the advanced courses will challenge the physical and technical capabilities of even the strongest runners.
+On the advanced courses, you may encounter steep hills, streams, marshes, and cliffs, as well as areas of open woods that you can run through at top speed.
+The map will help you identify where all these features may be found - to be avoided or taken advantage of, as you see fit.

+The [Quantico Orienteering Club](https://www.qocweb.org/) organizes orienteering events in our area.
+Events are held most weekends throughout the fall, winter, and spring.
+Check their [event calendar](https://www.qocweb.org/events) for the latest information.
+Events are open to the public; no experience is necessary, and beginner instruction is always available.
+There is usually no fixed start time.
+You can arrive at the event at any time during the published start window.
+[Orienteering USA](https://orienteeringusa.org/) also organizes nationally sanctioned events throughout the year.
+GROC members have won regional and national orienteering championships!

+---